MatrixManAtYrService/HelloWorld-sqlite/README.md

 CMake is used for build configuration.
 CMakeLists.txt contains all of the parameters necessary to build the project.
 It uses these to generate a build environment in ./build.
 Your compiler of choice can then make whatever sort of mess it likes in that directory, and it's separated from the code.

-CMakeLists.txt is configured to use Boost's unit testing framework, and some sample tests have been written to indicate how it works
+CMakeLists.txt is configured to use Boost's unit testing framework, and a sample test has been written to indicate how it works.
+Sqlite3 is used in that test so I can iron out linker kinks with libraries that CMake doesn't find automatically.

 ### How do I use it?